lucy/p/README.md

   -g option  add gpg option

 notes:
-  e, x  WARNING: these write your passwords to a path from "$(mktemp -d)" g     options are passed to pwgen
+  e, x  WARNING: these write your passwords to "$(mktemp -d)" g     options are passed to pwgen
 ```